-2. Children who have a sibling in school at the time the application is made and who will have a sibling in Reception or Years 1-6 at the school at the proposed date of admission
+3. Children who will have a sibling in Reception or Years 1-6 at the school at the proposed date of admission

-"Siblings" for the purposes of this policy refers to (a) children with the same natural parents living at the same address; (b) children with the same natural parents living at different addresses (eg due to separation of natural parents); (c) half-brothers/sisters living at the same address (d) step - brothers/sisters living at the same address (e) children living as part of the same family unit with their parents/guardians at the same address.
+"Siblings" for the purposes of this policy refers to (a) children with the same natural parents living at the same address; (b) children with the same natural parents living at different addresses (eg due to separation of natural parents); (c) half- brothers/sisters living at the same address (d) step - brothers/sisters living at the same address (e) children living as part of the same family unit with their parents/guardians at the same address.